fortitudo-tech/fortitudo.tech/docs/source/examples.rst

     Gaussianity hypothesis
 13) High-dimensional CVaR portfolio optimization code, where a portfolio of 2000 stocks is optimized over 10000 joint scenarios.
+14) The accompanied code for the Conditional Maximum Loss (CML) Portfolio Optimization article by :cite:t:`KristensenVorobets2026`

 Watch this `YouTube playlist <https://www.youtube.com/playlist?list=PLfI2BKNVj_b2rurUsCtc2F8lqtPWqcs2K>`_ for a walkthrough of the package's functionality and examples.
 The examples are